Listen To The Article:

 No business functions without having their client’s trust.
 And when it comes to earning the trust of the clients, content is a key player.

 The content of the website assists in convincing the people about the quality and authenticity of the work.
 The redesign is going to be the perfect time to do a content analysis, and then change them up to gain the client’s trust.
-Good quality content is necessary for earning the client’s trust in business.

 D. Conversion funnel (including placements of CTAs)